Z-8Bit/Firefox/README.md

 ## Credits

-_These files are not 100% my original work, they are forked from other repositories and I am grateful for their work._
+<b>These files are not 100% my original work, they are forked from other repositories and I am grateful for their work</b>

 1. Modified Proton inspired by [Cascade](https://github.com/andreasgrafen/cascade)